anvilproject/anvil-portal/content/ncpi/platforms.md

 NHLBI BioData Catalyst is a cloud-based platform providing tools, applications, and workflows in secure workspaces.
 By increasing access to NHLBI datasets and innovative data analysis capabilities, BioData Catalyst accelerates efficient biomedical research that drives discovery and scientific advancement, leading to novel diagnostic tools, therapeutics, and prevention strategies for heart, lung, blood, and sleep disorders.

 Though the primary goal of the BioData Catalyst project is to build a data science ecosystem, at its core, this is a people-centric endeavor.
 BioData Catalyst is also building a community of practice working collaboratively to solve technical and scientific challenges.
-For more information, see the [BDC Platform Fact Sheet](/ncpi/platforms/bdc).
+[Learn more about BioData Catalyst](/ncpi/platforms/bdc).

 ## NCI Cancer Research Data Commons (CRDC)